Nexus FAQ

 Frequently asked questions

-NextProf Nexus 2024, sponsored by the University of Michigan, UC Berkeley, and Georgia Tech, will be held August 26th – 29th in Ann Arbor, MI.
+NextProf Nexus 2025, sponsored by the University of Michigan, UC Berkeley, and Georgia Tech, will be held September 8th – 11th in Berkeley, CA.

 I am considering applying for this program – can you share the agenda?

 We do not have the entire agenda at this time.
-However, sessions from past years included topics such as: faculty search process overview; preparing for the interview; crafting your research, teaching, and diversity statements; strategies for success; and impact through varying career paths.
+However, sessions from past years included topics such as: faculty search process overview; preparing for the interview; crafting your research and teaching statements; strategies for success; and impact through varying career paths.

 What can you tell me about the selection process/ criteria?

 You must be a US Citizen or Permanent Resident to participate.
-DACA-eligible individuals should email the organizing committee for further information.
-The selection process is driven by the departments with the goal of increasing diversity in the professoriate.
-We use a combination of your credentials and diversity statement to build a diverse community for our workshop.
+The selection process is driven by the departments with the goal of developing the professoriate.
+We use a combination of your credentials and statement to build a broad community for our workshop.
 You must also be a 4th+ year PhD student, postdoc, or recent engineering graduate.

 If I am recommended, am I automatically admitted?